 However, life is not always easy as we all know- and keeping romance alive when exhausted and busy is hard.
 In our house, most of our disagreements were about parenting.
 Others say their arguments were primarily about money.
 People come into a marriage with different experiences and perspectives, so conflict is inevitable.
 Working through the tough times can lead to many happy later years together, but it does take effort and patience.

-Here are some suggestions that helped my husband and I keep the romance alive in our marriage over the years:
+Here are some suggestions that helps my husband and I keep the romance alive in our marriage:

-1. Show your appreciation every day.
+1. Show your appreciation each and every day.
 Yes, every day.
 Not just on birthdays and Valentine’s Day.
-From morning until night, couples have the opportunity to offer words of affirmation, appreciation and adoration to one another.
-The cues can be anything from a wink to a kiss to a smile.
+From morning until night, couples have the opportunity to offer words of affirmation to show they appreciate one another.
 Ask yourself every day, “What can I do to celebrate my partner today?”.
+Give a random wink, squeeze or kiss to communicate affection.

 7. Take a class together.
 Learning something new together will help you get out of a rut and make you both feel more connected.
 It might even help you discover parts of your relationship that you forgot about.
 Try a cooking class a tennis lesson or a stargazing event.

-10. Do chores.
-Many people feel loved and cared for when their partners help out around the house.
+8. Don’t keep a tally of who does what.
+Strive to do more than the other person, pick up the slack when necessary and you may find your partner will try to do the same.
 I love when my husband helps out without being asked.
-He tends not to notice what needs to be done and I sometimes feel resentful.
+He tends not to notice what needs to be done which sometimes leads to resentment.
 Once I communicated my feelings, he worked harder to notice and participate more in chores.
 The workload is still not equal, but that’s OK.
 The extra effort is appreciated very much.

-12. Give up a grudge.
-Resentment kills romance and builds a wall between partners.
-Communicate often and make forgiveness a priority.
-Your partner may have no idea you are upset about something they do.
+9. Don’t hold a grudge.
+Unless you want to kill the romance and keep distance between you and your partner, that is.
+Make forgiveness a priority.
+Your partner may have no idea you are upset about something they do – so make an effort to communicate.

-15. Be intimate.
-Touch is essential in an intimate relationship.
-If you do not want your partner to touch you, try to figure out what’s going on and work on it.
-Intimacy is not negotiable in a healthy, long-term partnership;intimacy is about connection, openness and vulnerability, so fostering healthy and consistent communication is important.
+10. Touch.
+Intimacy is essential and not negotiable in a healthy, long-term relationship.
+If you do not want your partner to touch you, work to figure out what’s going on and deal with it – and sooner rather than later.
+Fostering healthy and consistent and open communication is important to stay connected.

-Bottom line: Stay connected to your partner by staying present.
-Listen carefully to what they say and really “hear” what they are saying.
-Commit to regular communication and time to be together.
-These suggestions will help keep intimacy alive long-term.
-It doesn’t just happen – we all need to do the work!
+The bottom line: Stay present to maintain an intimate and loving relationship over the years.
+Listen carefully to what your partner says and really “hear” what they are saying.
+Commit to making time to be together.
+IA good marriage doesn’t just happen – we all need to do the work!